🌍 Formal letters for 130+ countries | 5 languages

 ❌ Not attending the tribunal or hearing

 Why it fails: Why it fails: Statistically, claimants who attend their tribunal hearing in person (or by video) are significantly more likely to succeed than those who rely on a paper-based decision.
-In the UK, PIP appeal success rates at attended hearings are above 70%, compared to much lower rates for paper hearings.
+In the UK, claimants who attend their hearing in person or by video tend to achieve notably better outcomes than those whose cases are decided on papers alone.
 Your presence allows the panel to ask questions, understand your condition better, and see the human impact of the decision.

 Solution: ✓ Solution: Always attend your hearing if you are physically and mentally able to do so.
 If you cannot attend in person, request a video or telephone hearing.
 Ask for reasonable adjustments if needed - tribunals must accommodate disabilities.
 Bring a friend, family member, or support worker with you.
 Our appeal letter is designed to work alongside your oral evidence at the hearing.